YieldRay/serve-router/README.md

 **features**:

--   Works in any runtime - Node.js, Bun, Deno, Cloudflare Workers
+-   Works in any runtime - Node.js, Bun, Deno, Cloudflare Workers, even the web browser!
 -   Easy to use with a familiar API
 -   Integrate with the existing ecosystem
 -   Fully typed